hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 * `disk` (symbol)
 * `dvd` (symbol)
 * `floppy` (symbol)

+**NOTE:** These types depend on the provider used, and may not yet be functional.
+Please refer to the provider specific implementation for more details for what is supported.

 You can set a disk type with the first argument of a disk config in your Vagrantfile: